openstack/kuryr-kubernetes/doc/source/installation/devstack/nested-vlan.rst

       [DEFAULT]
       service_plugins = neutron.services.l3_router.l3_router_plugin.L3RouterPlugin,neutron.services.trunk.plugin.TrunkPlugin

-2. Launch a VM with `Neutron trunk port.
-   <https://wiki.openstack.org/wiki/Neutron/TrunkPort>`_.
-The next steps can be
+2. Launch a VM with `Neutron trunk port`_.
+The next steps can be followed:
-   followed: `Boot VM with a Trunk Port`_.
+   `Boot VM with a Trunk Port`_.

-.. _Boot VM with a Trunk Port: https://docs.openstack.org/kuryr-kubernetes/latest/installation/trunk_ports.html

 3. Inside VM, install and setup Kubernetes along with Kuryr using devstack:
     - Since undercloud Neutron will be used by pods, Neutron services should be